RiseVision/rise-node/packages/core-accounts/README.md

 ## Providers

-The Accounts Module provides the following Providers:
+The Accounts Module provides the following Providers exposed in the `CoreModule`:

 - `AccountLogic`: Account update / retrieval abstractions
 - `AccountsModel`: Accounts ORM
 * `AccountsModule`: Accounts service for dealing with accessing and updating accounts
 * `AccountsAPI`: API Endpoints for querying and updating Accounts

-These Providers are exposed through a `CoreModule` which binds the Providers to an IoC Container
+## Filter Hooks

+The Account module also exposes a `FilterAPIGetAccount` filter hook, to modify an account retrieved by the API in another module.
+See [`core-utils`](../core-utils/README.md) for how to use.

 ## API